Breastfeeding Accommodations in the Workplace

 Requesting Breastfeeding Accommodations

-Employers should have a lactation policy in place that follows federal and state laws.
+Employers should have a lactation policy that complies with federal and state laws.
 Check with your office nursing employee policy to understand your workplace accommodations.

 Many employers provide workplace support for pregnant workers.
 It increases the likelihood they will return to work after their maternity leave.
 Talk to your employer if you will need lactation support during the workday.
 This will ensure there is a lactation space available and accessible from your work area.

-If your employer doesn’t provide a space, you can take action by filing a complaint with the U.S. Department of Labor (DOL).
+If your employer doesn’t provide a space, you can file a complaint with the U.S. Department of Labor (DOL).
 Your employer can’t retaliate against you for filing a complaint.

 Break Time and Place Accommodations